ZAR

 Safari photography: an amateur’s guide to getting your first wildlife shot

 So you are going on safari and you want to take a few photos, but there is a problem.
 You don’t know what camera to buy!
-Our resident videography, Inus Venter gave us some tips and tricks about photography on your African safari.
+Our resident videography, Inus Venter gave us some tips and tricks about photography on your safari.
 If you’re unsure as to what equipment will work best for you, then take a look:

 First things first.
 Decide what you want to spend